BaNavyBlue/gygaxian-entity/README.md

 it then opens the saved character using the simdjson library. https://github.com/simdjson/simdjson

 # So What?
-These is the initial steps toward creating a fully functional roleplaying game.
+These are the initial steps toward creating a fully functional roleplaying game.

 The original AD&E 1e mechanics are somewhat jenky and have some non-viable cases which need to be handled and auto re-rolled.
 This adds to the charm and challenge of implementing the OG rule system.